dwjoyce/pythonbook/appendices/Common mistakes.rst

 Setting variables
 -----------------

 Variables are defined by placing the variable name on the left, with an assignment operator in the middle, followed by the expression to use on the right.
-If you are defining two variables at the same time (in the second example below), then you must use the assignement operator between each of them so that they are assigned to the same value.
+If you are defining two variables at the same time (in the second example below), then you must use the assignment operator between each of them so that they are assigned to the same value.

 +----------------------------------------+----------------------------------------+
 | Bad                                    | Good                                   |